iTaylorCodes/Capstone-2/proposal/proposal.md

 ## 1. What tech stack will you use for your final project?

-This project will have a React front-end, a Node/Express back-end, and a PostgreSQL database.
+This project will have a React/Redux front-end, a Node/Express back-end, and a PostgreSQL database.
+The routing will be done client-side using the React Router library.

 ---